Martchus/openQA-helper/README.md

 ### Clone and configure all required repos
 1. `mkdir -p $OPENQA_BASEDIR/repos && cd $OPENQA_BASEDIR/repos && git clone https://github.com/Martchus/openQA-helper.git`
 2. Install all packages required for openQA development via `openqa-install-devel-deps`.
-This script will work only for openSUSE.
+This script will work only for Tumbleweed.
 It will also add some required repositories.
 Maybe you better open the script before just running it to be aware what it does and prevent e.g. duplicated repositories.
+When not using Tumbleweed, checkout files within the [dist](https://github.com/os-autoinst/openQA/tree/master/dist) directory for required dependencies.
 3. Fork all required repos on GitHub:
      * [os-autoinst/os-autoinst](https://github.com/os-autoinst/os-autoinst) - "backend", the thing that starts/controls the VM
      * [os-autoinst/openQA](https://github.com/os-autoinst/openQA) - mainly the web UI, scheduler, worker and documentation